FIZ Karlsruhe

 FIZ Karlsruhe — Leibniz Institute for Information Infrastructure, formerly Fachinformationszentrum Karlsruhe, is a not-for-profit company with the public mission to make sci-tech information from all over the world publicly available and to provide related services in order to support the national and international transfer of knowledge and the promotion of innovation.
-The service institution is member of Gottfried Wilhelm Leibniz Scientific Community, a union of German research institutes.
-The institute provides information services and infrastructure for the academic and research community and maintains a collection of scientific databases.
+It was established in 1977 with its members being the Federal Government of Germany and each of the states of Germany.
+In 1984, its membership expanded to include the Max Planck Society, Fraunhofer-Gesellschaft, the German Physical Society, Verein Deutscher Ingenieure, and the German Informatics Society.